Bringing your pet to Norway

 - Dogs, cats and ferrets from countries not listed must complete a minimum quarantine period of 4 months after arrival in Norway.
 The animals must be registered with the local Food Safety Authority responsible for the quarantine facilities and must also have a place reserved at the quarantine facility at least 30 days prior to entering the country.
 Read more

 - If you have a dog, see further information on importing dogs to Norway on the Norwegian Kennel Club website (in Norwegian)

-You will have to apply to the Norwegian Food Safety Authority to bring your cage birds, rabbits or other rodents to Norway.
-You should apply at least one month before arrival in Norway.
+You will have to apply to the Norwegian Food Safety Authority to bring your cage birds, rabbits or other pets to Norway.

 The Yellow Pages (in Norwegian) contain a list of veterinary practices and animal clinics all over the country.
 Veterinary services do not receive financial support from the government and you will have to pay the full fee.

 Many Norwegians keep a pet or have contact with animals in other ways.
 Awareness of the positive mental and health effects of keeping a pet is increasing.
 Animals are used in animal-assisted therapy and in prisons.

 At the same time there are many restrictions relating to pets in place to safeguard the interests of those who are allergic or scared of animals, or simply do not like them.
 See useful information for all animal owners.

 Most housing cooperatives (“borettslag”) allow pets as long as the animals do not disturb your neighbours.
 However, some housing cooperatives do not allow pets at all, while others require that you apply to the board for permission to keep a pet.
 You should always check to see whether any pet regulations are in place before you move in.